dekoza/mtgpl/docs/_sources/AER.rst.txt

 :mtgtip:`Trophy Mage<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/9/19754fe4-2f61-42a3-afa2-3a6a8257b81b.jpg?1576381584|https://scryfall.com/card/aer/48/trophy-mage?utm_source=api>`
-   When Trophy Mage enters the battlefield, you may search your library for an artifact card with converted mana cost 3, reveal it, put it into your hand, then shuffle your library.
+   When Trophy Mage enters the battlefield, you may search your library for an artifact card with mana value 3, reveal it, put it into your hand, then shuffle.

 :mtgtip:`Whir of Invention<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/2/0279fd3c-9252-4958-9d7a-5f33aa25907e.jpg?1576381590|https://scryfall.com/card/aer/49/whir-of-invention?utm_source=api>`
    Improvise (Your artifacts can help cast this spell.
 Each artifact you tap after you're done activating mana abilities pays for |mana_1|.)

-   Search your library for an artifact card with converted mana cost X or less, put it onto the battlefield, then shuffle your library.
+   Search your library for an artifact card with mana value X or less, put it onto the battlefield, then shuffle.

 :mtgtip:`Wind-Kin Raiders<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/b/fbfaa040-61fd-4705-a7ee-c67b49f740e3.jpg?1576381595|https://scryfall.com/card/aer/50/wind-kin-raiders?utm_source=api>`